peacetara/slab/src/python/README.md

   This code opens the SQLite data file, filters out only `sudolikeaboss` entries, builds a list of titles and then asks AppleScript to show you a list of titles to choose from.

-  AppleScript never sees, or interacts, directly with 1Password.
+  The Chooser never sees your passwords, or interacts, directly with 1Password.

+  If you have choose installed (https://github.com/sdegutis/choose) @ /usr/local/bin it will use that instead of Applescript.

   After selecting an item from the list, this code then decrypts the entry and outputs the password.